elicia-fontilus/Creating-Virtual-Machines-in-Azure/README.md

   ![image](https://github.com/elicia-fontilus/Creating-Virtual-Machines-in-Azure/assets/149262013/33a7844e-ea16-48ba-ba9f-a1c68083dea0)
 </p>
 <p>
 You are now in the VM that you created!
-Just to ensure you can open command line and type "whoami" the username you created earlier should be what the response is.
+Just to ensure, you can open command line and type "whoami" the username you created earlier should be what the response is.
 </p>
 <br />